aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

    :Default: 0
    :Examples: ``--sim-max-frame 1``

-Maximum number of frames to play after what the current simulated noise point is stopped.
+Set the maximum number of frames to play after what the current simulated noise point is stopped.
 A 0 value means no limit.
 The simulation is also stopped except if the :ref:`sim-sim-crit-nostop` option is used.

 .. _sim-sim-stop-time: